entercloudsuite/aurora/README.md

 Open it with your browser, setting the port to **9000**.
 You should see the login page of Aurora, where you can sign in with your Enter Cloud Suite credentials.
 If the browser can't load the login page, be patient: the docker-engine needs to download the images for all the services before starting them.
 It will only take a few minutes.

+## How to cleanup after testing
+1. if your exited the aurora container, just type `make start` as you did when creating the container the first time.
+2. once inside the container, simply typing `make destroy` will delete the cluster and will stop paying for it

 ## Current UI Design
 [https://marvelapp.com/1fai4ah/screen/16826137](https://marvelapp.com/1fai4ah/screen/16826137)